GlenPickle/cabinet-lighting/README.md

 Wire the power supply, Nextion Display, LED strip, and two Arduino Pro Micros according to the following circuit diagram:
 TODO add diagram
 If running the LEDs across two sides of the room like I did, be careful not to leave more than 15 feet of wire between any two lights.
 This causes loss of data.

+# TODO: move to lfs to make clones faster without the gifs and other images